faraz9993/Azure_Devops_.NET/README.md

 16. Startup command: dotnet HelloWorldApp.dll
 ---

-### We also need to select the appropriate runner.
+### We also need to select the appropriate runner in the Release pipeline.
 ---
 1. Go to Release from the left-side panel.
 2. Click on the release.